Relationships – Emotionally Focused Therapy

 - learn how to communicate in new ways so that you feel there’s greater connection between you?

-Actually you can.
-All of that becomes possible through Emotionally Focused Therapy (EFT) for Couples.
-What you’ll discover through EFT is the cycle of your relationship struggles – the pattern of the interactions between you that cause conflict and feelings of isolation.
+All of that becomes possible through Emotionally Focused Therapy (EFT) for Couples which will enable you to discover together the cycle of your relationship struggles – the repetitive pattern of negative interactions that cause conflict, distancing and feelings of isolation.

 The EFT process is a collaborative, step-by-step approach that resolves relationship difficulties by helping couples to reconnect with each other and develop a sense of partnership, closeness and trust.
 Typically couples say they find the structured, measured approach of EFT very different from other forms of counselling they have had; the fact that the change process is goal-focused and explicit, instills hopefulness as each partner begins to understand the cycle or pattern of negative behaviours that has developed between them.
 The couple are subsequently able to identify the cycle when it starts to recur, intervene before they get caught up in it and so prevent the situations that previously blocked emotional security and caused distressing rifts in their relationship.
 Learning to communicate authentically ensures that the positive, beneficial effects of EFT are long-lasting.